JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_06/lecture.md

 4 ─      return %2
 ) => Int64
 ```
-We can see that
+We can see that:
 - some calls have been inlined, e.g. `one(n)` was replaced by `1` and the type was inferred as `Int`.
 - The expression `b < n` has been replaced with its implementation in terms of the `slt_int` intrinsic ("signed integer less than") and the result of this has been annotated with return type `Bool`.
 - The expression `a + b` has been also replaced with its implementation in terms of the `add_int` intrinsic and its result type annotated as Int64.
 - And the return type of the entire function body has been annotated as `Int64`.
 - The phi-instruction `%2 = φ (#1 => 1, #3 => %6)` is a selector function, which returns the value depending on from which branch do you come from.
-In this case, variable `%2` will have value 1, if the control was transfered from block `#1` and it will have value copied from variable `%6` if the control was transferreed from block `3` [see also](https://llvm.org/docs/LangRef.html#phi-instruction).
+In this case, variable `%2` will have value 1, if the control was transferred from block `#1` and it will have value copied from variable `%6` if the control was transferreed from block `3` [see also](https://llvm.org/docs/LangRef.html#phi-instruction).
-	When we have called `@code_lower`, the role of types of the argument was in selecting the approapriate function body, they are needed for multiple dispatch.
+- When we have called `@code_lower`, the role of types of the argument was in selecting the appropriate function body, they are needed for multiple dispatch.
 Contrary in `@code_typed`, the types of parameters determine the choice if inner methods that needs to be called (again the multiple dispatch), which can trigger other optimization, such as inlining, which seen in `One(n)`.

-- ** Lowering to LLVM IR** LLVM IR.
-Julia uses the LLVM compiler framework to generate machine code.
+### Lowering to LLVM IR
+Julia uses the **LLVM** compiler framework to generate machine code.
 LLVM stands for low-level virtual machine and it is basis of many modern compilers (see [wiki](https://en.wikipedia.org/wiki/LLVM)).
 We can see the textual form of code lowered to LLVM IR by invoking
 ```julia
 julia> @code_llvm nextfib(3)